-As we are currently in the Amazon rainforest I thought I would elaborate on the ecosystem that supports all these incredible animals.
-I have seen the Amazon described by the National Geographic as ‘an incubator of life’ and having lived there for a short while I wholeheartedly agree with this succinct description.
+As the Amazon rainforest burns I thought I would elaborate on the ecosystem that supports us as well as many incredible animals.
+I have seen the Amazon described by the National Geographic as ‘an incubator of life’ and having lived and travelled there for a short while, I wholeheartedly agree with this succinct description.

 Brazil has a 30% share of the tropical rainforest of which 50,000 square miles were deforested between 2000-2005, logging initiatives have been introduced to combat that but the effect has been pitiful.
 This mass deforestation could lead to drought as it has done already in some areas, which would cause human misery on a large scale.